Lin2907/Symphony/README.md

 ### Features left to Implement

 * It includes FAQs and links to customer support resources to help users resolve any issues they may encounter while using Restaurant Symphony website.

+## Design

+* ### Colors
+     + Primary color : Bright Orange
+     + Secondary color : White

+The color palette of orange coupled with white embodies the inviting ambiance of the culinary world, evoking a sense of comfort and sophistication.

+* ### Typography
+   + Sans Serif: The main font gives off a classic elegance and adds a timeless appeal to the content.
+   + Dancing Script: The secondary font brings a playful spirit to the design, capturing the dynamic and vibrant spirit.

 ### Technology used